Rules

 • from_domains: the domain portion (after the @) for every from_emails entry that contains a domain.

-• headers: map of header name unfolded string, with header names lowercased and missing values coerced to "".
+• headers: map of unfolded header name to string value, with header names lowercased and missing values coerced to "".

 • attachments_content_types: list of lowercased MIME types for every persisted attachment (e.g., "image/png").
 Empty when there are no attachments.